MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/connecting-to-the-web-client.md

 2. Enter the URL of the Dynamics GP web client site.

-3. At the sign on page, enter your user credentials, and click **Sign In**.
+3. At the sign-in page, enter your user credentials, and click **Sign In**.
 The Session Central Service will find any existing session that you had disconnected from.
 These sessions will be listed.

 ![shows a screen for reconnectng to earlier sessions of dynamics gp.](media/using-web-reconnect.png "GP connection")